CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Exposing static 3rd party library

-As mentioned above, it takes an extra effort to link a static library or static framework into a dynamically linked project correctly.
+As mentioned above, it takes extra effort to link a static library or static framework into a dynamically linked project correctly.
 The crucial part is to make sure that it is linked only in one place.
-Either towards one dynamic framework where the static library can be exposed via umbrella file and then everywhere where the framework is linked the static library can be accessed through it as well.
-Or, only towards the app target from where it cannot be exposed anywhere else but via some level of abstraction it can be passed through to other frameworks on the code level.
+Either it can be linked towards one dynamic framework or towards the app target.
+When linked toward a dynamic framework, the static library can be exposed via umbrella file and made available everywhere the framework is linked.
+When linked toward the app target, the static library or framework cannot be exposed anywhere else directly but can be passed through to other frameworks on the code level via some level of abstraction.
 The same applies to the static framework.

 As an example of such umbrella file exposing GoogleMaps library that was linked to it could be: